pyloid/docs/guides/build-guide/pylon-html.md

 icon: file-code
 ---

-# Pylon-React
+# Pylon-Html

-Pylon-React-Boilerplate is a template for projects combining a React frontend with a Python backend.
+Pylon-Html-Boilerplate is a template for projects combining a HTML/CSS/JS frontend with a Python backend.
 Here, we'll explain in detail the project setup, development, and build process.

 ## 1. Project Initialization